rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 # Lazy Class

-* A class doesn't affect much its parents, children, or clients.
+A class doesn't affect much it's parents, children, or clients.
 They seem to be doing all the associated work and there isn’t enough behavior left in the class to justify its continued existence.

 --